AdaCore/gnatcoverage/testsuite/Qualif/Common/UnitsOfInterest/GPR/req.rst

 of the mechanism where users would instead provide an explicit list of files where the coverage obligations could be found.

+The full set of rules is described in the *Specifying Units Of Interest* chapter of the User Manual.
+To summarize here:

-Command line switches :option:`-P`, :option:`--project`,
+Command line switches :option:`-P`, :option:`--projects`, and
-:option:`--no-subprojects`, and their associated optional Coverage package define a first set of Units Of Interest, which :option:`--units` switches may override (subset).
+:option:`--no-subprojects` first select a set of *projects of interest*, from which those flagged ``Externally_Built`` are pruned.

 The tool operates in recursive mode by default, extended projects are allowed.

+In absence of :option:`--units` switches, the *units of interest* is the union of the units of interest attached to the projects of interest.
+For each project, this is all the project's units by default, and this can be controled with attributes in an optional ``Coverage`` package.

+:option:`--units` switches on the command line override that selection entirely, allowing to specify a subset of actual interest.

 .. rubric:: Testing Strategy